EdwardSchaefer/Neighborhood-Map/README.md

 		*Changed div elements to semantic HTML

 	5/30/2017:
 		*Added to code to infowindow's closeClick listener which sets the marker back to red

 	5/31/2017:
 		*Added functionality to click listener which pans to the marker when it's selected

 	6/1/2017:
 		*Removed zipcode information from markers
+		*Switched Socrata API endpoint to a new set of data for the same murals and adjusted lat/long assignment from JSON object